lipiridi/spotless-applier/PRE_COMMIT_CHECK.md

 With these steps completed, Spotless formatting will run automatically before every commit, ensuring consistent code style for Maven and Gradle projects in IntelliJ IDEA 2025.1 and newer.

+> [!NOTE]
+> This pre-commit configuration can also be set globally in IntelliJ IDEA via the main Settings menu, or in "New Projects Setup" to apply the Spotless task for all new projects automatically.
+This eliminates the need to repeat setup for each individual project.